 Seven Effective Strategies for Using Curation Apps to Engage Students.
 School Tech Seminars, Workshops, and Conference Sessions – Take Learning Up a Level with Mobile Tech Seven Effective Strategies for Using Curation Apps to Engage Students Program Description: A few years ago, I began using Scoop.It!
 To collect and curate articles that I thought were important or interesting so that I could find them later and share them with my colleagues and peers.

 Since then, a number of other web services have begun to offer similar services for different purposes.
 Many of these web-based services also offer iPad and Android apps so that you can save items from where ever you happen to be when you find them.
 Pinterest is a content curation site that has become enormously popular with teachers.
+It seems the answer to that question lies in a teacher’s ability to discern exactly what type of curation meets the educational objectives of the lesson.
+How are the ideas connected?
+Here are seven effective curation strategies that will engage students: Like this: Like Loading...
 Students Becoming Curators of Information?
 Images like the following ones, visualize for me the urgency for all of us to become information literate to wade through the incredible, ever increasing, amount of information being created and shared with the world. licesed under CC by will-lion Lincensed under CC by verbeeldingskr8 We are with no doubt in the age of information overload and IN DIRE NEED of knowing how to filter in order to get to the information we need.

 Which is why I had a few of my students experimenting with Scoop.it this week.
 Specifically, they put together this collection of resources spotlighting the range of perspectives people have on New York City’s decision to ban the sale of sugary drinks in containers larger than 16 ounces.
 Designed to give users the chance to create curated collections of resources on topics that they are interested in, Scoop.it is a wicked mashup of digital goodness – part feed reader, part blogging tool, and part social bookmarking service.

 It’s also difficult to know where to begin.
 There are a variety of helpful tools to choose from to make content curation fun and efficient.
 If you’re just starting out, it’s important to choose a flexible tool that will grow with you as you strive to use technology to “Teach Above the Line” and transform learning.
 I was prompted to dig deeper into the notion of curating content through the SAMR lens by Julie A.C.
+Using SAMR to Guide Content Curation Explore this interactive image, designed to introduce educators to tools for curating content at each level of SAMR.
 Mix delivers LTI support and integration with major LMS providers.
 We’re pleased to announce the availability of Learning Tool Interoperability (LTI) support for Office Mix and the addition of Microsoft to the IMS Global Learning Consortium as a Contributing Member.